brendanhay/amazonka/amazonka-ml/README.md

 ## Licence

-`amazonka-machinelearning` is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).
+`amazonka-ml` is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).

 Parts of the code are derived from AWS service descriptions, licensed under Apache 2.0.
 Source files subject to this contain an additional licensing clause in their header.